duke-iml/ece490-s2016/group2/hardware/README.md

 # ece490-s2016 (group2)

 Spatula_Klampt.STL is the original file.
 A copy of this file is in the planning/klampt_models directory.
+The robot model "baxter_with_basic_spatula_col.rob" uses the copy, not this file.

+Spatula_Klampt_part1.STL and Spatula_Klampt_part2.STL are the original files.
+Copies are in the planning/klampt_models directory.
 The robot model "baxter_with_spatula_col.rob" uses the copy, not this file.

 Sometimes, Klampt/RobotTest will throw an error importing an STL file (saying that the file is empty).
 Refer to the following link to fix this issue (https://libraries.io/github/blodow/realtime_urdf_filter).
 It seems like the error is machine-dependent.